TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/members.md

     GET

 ### Description
-This endpoint retrieves
+This endpoint should present information about members but it isn't responsive.

 ### Headers
-Autorization: token
+Autorization token is not mandatory.

 ### Body
 The body for a HTTP GET request should be empty.

 ### Response
 #### Status
-* A -
-* B - 500 - Internal Server Error
+* A - 500 - Internal Server Error

 #### Body
+`A - 500 - Internal Server Error`

+{
+    message: Couldn't find a member with the username "username" }

 ## Relate the REST API endpoints with User Stories
+This endpoint is unrelated to any user stories documented in Sprint01.

 ## 2 - Request: get /:username
 ### URI